rei-2/Amalgam/DESIGN.md

 #### 13.2.
 Scenario 2: ESP Rendering Flow

-The ESP feature illustrates how the cheat renders custom information onto the screen during the game's paint cycle.
+The ESP feature illustrates how the program renders custom information onto the screen during the game's paint cycle.

 1.  **Render Hook**: The process starts in the `PaintTraverse` hook.
 This function is called by the game engine for each panel that needs to be drawn on the screen.
-The cheat specifically waits for the main game panel to be drawn.
+The program specifically waits for the main game panel to be drawn.

 2.  **Feature Activation**: Once the correct panel is identified, the main ESP logic, `CESP::Run()` [ESP.cpp:16-23](Amalgam/src/Features/ESP/ESP.cpp), is called.